 A separate chapter in the SQE Prep & Practise deals with ethics and professional conduct – that are assessed pervasively across the SQE1.

-The SQE Prep & Practise can be bought separately for each assessment 1 and 2, or as a package.
-The SQE Prep & Practise: Complete (£450 for 12 months’ access) is a complete collection covering both SQE1 assessments and including six online manuals with guidance on the law, exam techniques, and a comprehensive bank of 1200 sample questions designed to mirror the format of the actual SQE1 questions.
+The SQE Prep & Practise can be purchased separately for Assessment 1 and Assessment 2, or as a complete package.
+The SQE Prep & Practise: Complete (£450 for 12 months’ access) includes six online manuals covering all SQE1 subjects, exam techniques, and a comprehensive bank of 1,200 sample questions designed to mirror the actual SQE1 format.
+This series of revision guides is available in both printed and electronic formats, providing concise and focused content that aids in the revision process.

 Property & Land Law